 So, get the logistics out of the way first.
 Do all your research now.
 Clear out a drawer in your file cabinet and get an organizational system in place.
 Download all the hiring forms required by California law (you’ll find them linked throughout this article) and keep them all together.

 This is also a good time to print out and post all the documents you’ll be required to display at your business.
 You can find the general workplace postings at the California Department of Industrial Relations.
 (Here’s their listing of industry-specific postings, too.
 You should check it out to see if your industry has additional requirements.)

 You need an Employer Identification Number to file your taxes (and for other business paperwork).
 You can get one here by filling out this IRS form.

 The short version of employment taxes?
 Get a payroll tax number, file quarterly returns, make your payroll tax deposits on time, and report everything to the IRS.
 Plus, keep a record of all employment taxes for at least four years.

-Of course, you can always educate yourself about Federal tax requirements at the Employer’s Tax Guide.
+Of course, you can always educate yourself about federal tax requirements at the Employer’s Tax Guide.
 And here’s some information about your California tax requirements.
-But, seriously, just get professional help.
-This stuff can be complicated and you need to get it right.
+But, seriously, just get help from a professional.
+This stuff can be complicated, and you need to get it right.

 4. Prepare an employee handbook, if desired

 Sure, this is your first employee, but it’s still a good idea to get your expectations in written form.
 Employee manuals aren’t required in the state of California, but they can help educate employees and avoid misunderstandings.
-(Be aware: if you do choose to create an employee manual, there are certain sections that must appear in it by law.)
+(Be aware: if you do choose to create an employee manual, certain sections must appear in it by California employment law.)

 You don’t have to write your employee manual from scratch, either.
 To save time, you can Google around for sample California employee manuals and then adapt one for your business.